 No. ISSUE / COMMENT RAISED BY SOURCE RESPONSE 4.5.1.
-Noted they have spent money on N. Hendriks Phase 1 Public Intention is that the entitlements of irrigators downstream and dependant on Mokolo Dam will building structures in the river which Meeting (12 November not be changed - there should thus not be a basis for such loss.
-The lawfulness of the enables them to use less water from 2009) structure is a matter for DWA Limpopo Region.
+Noted they have spent money on building structures in the river which enables them to use less water from the Mokolo Dam.
+Noted these structures are also minimizing the Phase 1 Public Meeting (12 November 2009) Intention is that the entitlements of irrigators downstream and dependant on Mokolo Dam will not be changed - there should thus not be a basis for such loss.
+The lawfulness of the structure is a matter for DWA Limpopo Region. risks on them as irrigation farmers.
+Should they not be able to irrigate, will they then be compensated for these structures they have built.

-No. ISSUE / COMMENT RAISED BY SOURCE RESPONSE

-the Mokolo Dam.
-Noted these

-structures are also minimizing the

-risks on them as irrigation farmers.

-Should they not be able to irrigate,

-will they then be compensated for

-these structures they have built.